edamame-course/2015-tutorials/for_review/josh/2015-06-02-digital_normalization.md

 We will first normalize the reads:

 ```
-python /usr/local/share/khmer/scripts/normalize-by-median.py -C 5 -s normC5k20.kh *.fastq.keep.abundfilt
+python /usr/local/share/khmer/scripts/normalize-by-median.py -C 5 -s normC5k20.kh -l normC20k20.kh *qc.fastq.keep.abundfilt
 ```

-Now, we'll have a file (or list of files if you're using your own data) which will have the name: `{your-file}.fastq.gz.keep.abundfilt.keep`.
+Now, we'll have a file (or list of files if you're using your own data) which will have the name: `{your-file}.qc.fastq.keep.abundfilt.keep`.
 We're going to check the file integrity to make sure it's not faulty and we're going to clean up the names.

 Let's rename your files:
 ```
-mv {your-file}.fastq.gz.keep.abundfilt.keep {your-file}_single.fastq
+mv {your-file}.qc.fastq.keep.abundfilt.keep {your-file}_single.fastq
 ```
 These files will be used in the next section where we assemble your metagenomic reads.